UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Kaleidoscope-Overview.md

 design nor on language parsing.
 While it contains many aspects of those topics the tutorial is, mostly, focused on the use of Ubiquity.NET.Llvm for code generation.
-Furthermore it isn't a trans-literation of the LLVM C++ sample as that would defeat one of the major points of Ubiquity.NET.Llvm - to provide a familiar API and use pattern to C# developers.
+Furthermore it isn't a trans-literation of the LLVM C++ sample as that would defeat one of the major points of `Ubiquity.NET.Llvm` - to provide a familiar API and use patterns familiar to C# developers.

 ## General layout
 The samples are built using common core libraries and patterns.
 They are explicitly